Further Tales of Love! Death! and Treachery!

 However, this is by no means an “everything including the kitchen sink” approach.
 Elements are used sparingly, tellingly and, most important of all, appropriately.
 When less is more, the sound is stripped back – listen to their almost acapella take on My Lagan Love and no further explanation is needed.
 Many of the songs and tunes they perform are familiar classics.
 Many are simply gems from the tradition that band members have always wanted to perform - could there be a better reason for singing a song?

-After the success of their first album, Cautionary Tales, work has nearly finished on the band's second album, 'Further Tales of Love!
+After the success of their first album, Cautionary Tales, work has finished on the band's second album, 'Further Tales of Love!
 Treachery! and Death!' which has been released through Proper Records with radio airplay including BBC Radio 2's Folk Show.

 'An album which is about to blaze a fresh new trail on the well-trodden road of British Folk Rock'